 In the last two years, workforce around the world has been forced to reconsider their ways of working and reconsider what constitutes a fulfilling work life.
 Employees now realise that work has to be wholesome to be sustainable.
+Everyday more people are opting for quiet quitting.
 There has been, what can be called an awakening in terms of how one’s job is meant to serve them instead of the other way around.
 Employees around the world today hope to extract a meaningful experience out of their work life instead of simply climbing the ladder to no end.

 As a consequence, quiet quitting and the Great Resignation have emerged as a post-pandemic phenomenon where the workforce is passively withdrawing while continuing with their jobs.
 They are questioning the potential for professional growth and learning opportunities.
 Many feel a lack of recognition of their efforts, while others are in pursuit of fair compensation.
 Rampant mental fatigue and burnout are also major reasons for the workforce to disconnect from their jobs.
 While employees seek a way out of undefined working hours and reclaiming their weekends, the aspect of financial security is holding them back.
 Hence the detachment at work, and the subsequent drop in productivity.
 The World Economic Forum estimates that ⅕ of the workforce will quit their jobs in 2022 in pursuit of alternatives that are better aligned with their long-term goals.